Chandni-L5/munch_crunch_pantry/README.md

 - Responsive design for optimal viewing on various devices (desktops, tablets, smartphones).
 - CRUD Functionality - Customers are able to log in, create accounts, view their past orders and leave reviews on products.
 - Authentication and account management - Users can register, log in, reset passwords, and manage their account details.
-- Product browsing and search functionality - Users can browse products by categories, search for specific items, and filter results based on preferences.
+- Product browsing and search functionality - Users can browse products by categories and search for specific items.
-- Detailed product pages - Each product has a dedicated page with images, descriptions, nutritional information, and customer reviews.
+- Detailed product pages - Each product has a dedicated page with images, descriptions, nutritional information and customer reviews.
 - Shopping cart - Users can add products to their cart, view cart contents, update quantities, and remove items.
 - Secure checkout process - Integration with Stripe for secure payment processing, order summary, and confirmation.
 - Order history - Customers can view their past orders and order details.